phl3b/hevyconnect/README.md

    - Exercise name matching to Garmin exercise database
    - Calorie estimation based on workout duration and volume

-4. **Exercise Matching**: The converter uses a lookup table and fuzzy matching to map Hevy exercise names to Garmin exercise categories and IDs.
+4. **Exercise Matching**: The converter uses a lookup table (`public/exercise-lookup-table.json`) and fuzzy matching to map Hevy exercise names to Garmin exercise categories and IDs.
+If an exact match is found in the lookup table, it uses that.
+Otherwise, it falls back to fuzzy matching against Garmin exercise names.

-5. **Calorie Calculation**: Calories are estimated using a formula that considers both workout duration and total volume (weight × reps).
+5. **Calorie Calculation**: Calories are estimated using a formula that considers both workout duration and total volume (weight × reps):
+   - Base: 5.5 calories per minute
+   - Volume bonus: 0.1 calories per kg-rep

 ## License